dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 Once the Space is set, we will have a Gradio interface like the following
 {{< figure src="space_demo.gif" width=750 >}}

-This Space is now ready to be shared to anyone with an internet connection and a browser.
+This Space is now ready to be shared with anyone with an internet connection and a browser.
 Click [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/+) if you'd like to try it out in a live demo.

 But what if we want to make the app work on a mobile device **without using a browser?** Enter 👇